Advertisement

 Living

-Is A US$79 Bidet Really Better Than Toilet Paper?
-I Tried It
+Is The Tushy 3.0 Really Better Than Toilet Paper?

 I can’t speak for the rest of the world, but I haven’t spent that much time thinking about my bum hole.
 I haven’t pondered its health, longed for its refreshment or wondered if my pooping experience has been fully optimized.
-But I wasn’t one of the over 110,000 people in North America who own what is essentially a strap-on bidet for your toilet—the Tushy.
+But up until recently, I wasn’t one of the tens of thousands of North Americans who own what is essentially a strap-on bidet for your toilet—the Tushy.

 But now, fair reader, I am, and I don’t think it’s bragging to say that ever since I have the shiniest derrière in town.
 You can see this sparkly sphincter from space!
 And it’s all thanks to the magical day an editor sent me a note asking me if I’d like to wash my ass for her and write about it—an impossible request to deny.

-The Tushy is the latest below-the-belt accoutrement dreamed up by Miki Agrawal, the controversial founder of Thinx period underwear (which has been in the news recently due to reports, which the company denies, that it may contain harmful chemicals).
+The Tushy is the latest below-the-belt accoutrement dreamed up by Miki Agrawal, the controversial founder of Thinx period underwear.
 It’s an attempt to woo the majority of North Americans from their stubborn love of toilet paper.
 Worldwide, we tend to be butt outliers—bidets or bidet showers (basically a handheld jet used to spray water at your business after you do your business) are de rigueur in many parts of Europe and Asia.
 Body cleanliness is also an aspect of faith in Islam—many Muslim homes will keep a water vessel of some sort in the bathroom that’s used to wash your bits.
-In Japan, three-quarters of homes have a washlet toilet (a toilet that sprays your bottom with cleansing warm water.)
+In Japan, 80 percent of homes have a bidet toilet (which sprays your bottom with cleansing warm water).

-Agrawal launched Tushy in 2015, touting it as a fresher, more environmentally friendly way to clean your booty that’s a special boon for everyone, especially preggos and other people who have trouble reaching their bum, kids with less-than-primo wiping skills (ie: all of them), women with post-baby-delivery carnage, and anyone who wants to help prevent “haemorrhoids, skid marks and dingleberries.”
-In 2018, Michael Che waxed rhapsodic about bidets in a Weekend Update monologue on Saturday Night Live after Tushy’s cheeky ads were rejected by New York City transit authorities: “People need to know about bidets!
+Agrawal launched Tushy in 2015, touting it as a fresher, more environmentally friendly way to clean your booty that’s a special boon for everyone, especially preggos and other people who have trouble reaching their bum, kids with less-than-primo wiping skills (in other words, all of them), women with post-baby-delivery carnage, and anyone who wants to help prevent “hemorrhoids, skid marks and dingleberries.”
+In 2018, Michael Che waxed rhapsodic about bidets in a Weekend Update monologue on Saturday Night Live after Tushy’s cheeky ads were rejected by New York City Transit authorities: “People need to know about bidets!
 I just got one and it changed my life.
 It’s glorious.
 Food tastes better.
 I can jump higher.
 I want children now.
 I’m a better person.
 You know, the first time I used it, I cried.
 And not even because I was emotional, because the water went so far up, it came out my eyes.”
 (The company then sent Tushys to everyone at SNL because they aren’t dumb.)
 Ever since, everyone is talking about Tushy.
-Not a bad resume for a mail-order device that hooks up to your existing water supply and costs US$79.
+Not a bad resume for a device that hooks up to your existing water supply and costs less than $200.
+(Find more bidets, starting at $53.)

 “Aaaaaaaaah!!!!!” a crescendo-ing squeal is coming from my upstairs bathroom.
 It starts as a tenor, but then rises to a perfect castrato soprano.
-It’s our Tushy’s inaugural day on the job*, and my husband, intrepid soldier, is the first to experience Tushy’s tender touch, which is not so much tender as an extremely pointed missile of cold water right up your butt.
+It’s our Tushy bidet’s inaugural day on the job, and my husband, intrepid soldier, is the first to experience Tushy’s tender touch, which is not so much tender as an extremely pointed missile of cold water right up your butt.
+(Note: Tushy provided me with a free Tushy 3.0 for review purposes.)

 “Do you like it?”
 I ask him eagerly through the bathroom door, notebook in hand.
 “What do you like about it exactly?”